VictoriaMetrics/VictoriaMetrics/docs/README.md

   In this case it might be useful to set the `-search.maxLabelsAPIDuration` to quite low value in order to limit CPU and memory usage.
   See also `-search.maxLabelsAPISeries` and `-search.ignoreExtraFiltersAtLabelsAPI`.
 - `-search.maxTagValueSuffixesPerSearch` limits the number of entries, which may be returned from `/metrics/find` endpoint.
 See [Graphite Metrics API usage docs](#graphite-metrics-api-usage).
+- `-search.maxFederateSeries` limits maximum number of time series, which can be returned via [/federate API](#federation).
+  The duration of the `/federate` queries is limited via `-search.maxQueryDuration` flag.
+This option allows limiting memory usage.
+- `-search.maxExportSeries` limits maximum number of time series, which can be returned from [/api/v1/export* APIs](#how-to-export-data-in-json-line-format).
+  The duration of the export queries is limited via `-search.maxExportDuration` flag.
+This option allows limiting memory usage.
+- `-search.maxTSDBStatusSeries` limits maximum number of time series, which can be processed during the call to [/api/v1/status/tsdb](#tsdb-stats).
+  The duration of the status queries is limited via `-search.maxStatusRequestDuration` flag.
+This option allows limiting memory usage.
+- `-search.maxDeleteSeries` limits maximum number of time series, which can be deleted using [/api/v1/admin/tsdb/delete_series](#how-to-delete-time-series).
+  The duration of the delete queries is limited via `-search.maxQueryDuration` flag.
+This option allows limiting memory usage.

 See also [resource usage limits at VictoriaMetrics cluster](https://docs.victoriametrics.com/cluster-victoriametrics/#resource-usage-limits), [cardinality limiter](#cardinality-limiter) and [capacity planning docs](#capacity-planning).